wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    permanent-magnet DC motor
       The classification of all legal motors for the FIRST robotics competition.
 This type of motor takes direct current as input, and uses it to create a magnetic field.
 In turn, this magnetic field interacts with a physical magnet to create a force that turns the output shaft.
 Electrical ("brushless") or mechanical ("brushed") means are used to ensure the electrically-generated magnetic field always points in a direction that creates forces when it interacts with the physical magnet, even as the motor's shaft rotates.
 See `permanent-magnet motor <https://en.wikipedia.org/wiki/Brushed_DC_electric_motor#Permanent-magnet_motors>`__ on Wikipedia for more info.

+   pose
+      The collection of position and rotation information that describes how a rigid body is oriented in space, relative to some fixed reference point.

    retro-reflection
       The property of reflecting incoming light back at the same angle it came in at, rather than an incident angle (like a mirror), absorbing it, or scattering it.
 Most FRC vision processing targets are retro-reflective.
 See `retroreflector <https://en.wikipedia.org/wiki/Retroreflector>`_ on Wikipedia for more information.